LinuxCommandLibrary

 CAVEATS

-Requires rpcbind.
+Requires rpcbind (except for NFSv4-only configurations).
 Firewall must allow NFS ports.
-NFSv4 uses single port (2049).
-Security through exports and Kerberos.
+NFSv4 uses a single port (2049).
+Security is managed through /etc/exports and optionally Kerberos authentication.
+The default of 8 threads should be tuned based on workload.

 HISTORY